All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Contrave side effects reflect its neurological mechanisms.
 The most common are nausea (shared with GLP-1s), constipation, headache, vomiting, dizziness, insomnia, dry mouth, and diarrhea.
 The bupropion component carries a boxed warning about increased risk of suicidal thoughts and behaviors, particularly in young adults.
 This is the most significant safety concern.

 Contrave is contraindicated in people with seizure disorders, eating disorders (bulimia or anorexia), uncontrolled hypertension, or chronic opioid use.
-It also cannot be used with MAO inhibitors.
+It also can't be used with MAO inhibitors.
 These contraindications are important screening criteria.

 GLP-1 medications carry warnings about pancreatitis, gallbladder disease, and (from animal studies) thyroid tumors.
 They should be used cautiously in people with a history of medullary thyroid cancer or MEN 2 syndrome.